 "Then let's go."
 I imagine nobody is expecting what happens next, except for Sherry and possibly Elliot.
 What happens next is that the man throws a live pig into the conservatory.
 I know the pig is alive because it's squealing like somebody's just thrown it from of a third storey window.
 At the bottom, we're all ducking and covering our heads with our hands, as if they might protect us from the impact of a two hundred kilogram pig.
 But the pig doesn't land, at least not yet, and when we get the courage to look up we can see why.
 It has fifteen foot wings, the size of a condor's, and though it's not very skilled at using them it manages to circle around inside the conservatory without much in the way of downward speed.
 It even flaps the wings once or twice, though without enthusiasm.
-Unlike everybody else, I have a good idea what will happen next, and I move out of the way.
-Sure enough, the pig doesn't have much in the way of landing skills and its return to terra-firma is more of a crash than a landing.
+I note the lack of skill and move out of the way.
+Sure enough, the pig's final return to terra-firma is more of a crash than a landing.
 It takes out a row of orchids and finishes up on its back, squealing and looking thoroughly pissed off but physically unharmed.
 When the inevitable applause has died down, Sherry says, "Early days yet, but we're in the process of developing self-harvesting plants and animals.
 We have pomegranates that can walk, pigs that can fly..."
 I can't help myself.
 "But can it talk?"
 This brings the house down.
 The investment candidates slap their thighs and crease their cheeks and point in my direction.
 "Oh me oh my," says one, between convulsions.
 "If pigs could talk..."
 Yet when I said it, I noticed the pig's eyes turned in my direction.

 Elliot leans towards me.
 "Certainly we should talk," he suggests, quietly, so nobody else can hear.
 He's smiling, but it's not an especially inviting smile.
 He's rather imposing, Elliot.
 I can't say exactly why I find him imposing, but I do.
 He's thin, almost scrawny, a little taller than me and has wild blue eyes.
 Inside those eyes are crackling lava flows, songbirds in flight, leopard-seals patrolling beneath ice crusts.
 They're definitely not empty eyes.
-He has a voice, too, of the kind that could charm wolves.
+He has a voice too, of the kind that could charm wolves.
 "In my office," he says, indicating with his hand that we should make a move.

 Perhaps the others believe I'm getting privileged treatment and are jealous, for they grow quiet as the pair of us make our way to the doorway.
 "Ahem," begins Sherry, now behind me.
 "Can I interest anybody in a few more details about the Lifespan Extension program?"
 There's a murmur of consent.